Tree Removal Cost

 Building Regulations & Planning Permission for Tree Felling

-Many trees are protected by tree preservation orders.
 This means that you will need to get approval from your local council before making any alterations to the tree, such as pruning or felling.

 Types of Trees

-There are many different types of tree that are commonly found in UK gardens.
+There are many different types of trees that are commonly found in UK gardens.
 Below is a list of the most common trees found in gardens in the UK with some information on how to identify them:

-English Oak Tree
+English Oak Tree Removal Cost

 Oak trees are very common and can grow in a wide range of soil conditions, but they tend to prefer well-drained soils located in sunny locations.
 These trees tend to grow up to around 40m.